Decadent movement: The Decadent movement beyond France

 While the Decadent movement, per se, was mostly a French phenomenon, the impact was felt more broadly.
-Typically, the influence was felt as an interest in pleasure, an interest in experimental sexuality, and a fascination with the bizarre, all packaged with a somewhat trangressive spirit and an aesthetic that values material excess.
+Typically, the influence was felt as an interest in pleasure, an interest in experimental sexuality, and a fascination with the bizarre, all packaged with a somewhat transgressive spirit and an aesthetic that values material excess.
 Many were also influenced by the Decadent movement's aesthetic emphasis on art for its own sake.

 Bohemia

 Czech writers who were exposed to the work of the Decadent movement saw in it the promise of a life they could never know.
-They were neither aristocrats nor bored bourgeoisie.
-They were poor and hungry for something better.
-The dreams of the decadents gave them that something better, but something that was hopelessly unattainable.
-It was that melancholy that drove their art.
 These Bohemian decadent writers included Karel Hlaváček, Arnošt Procházka, Jiří Karásek ze Lvovic, and Louisa Zikova.
 One Czech writer, Arthur Breisky, embraced the full spirit of Le Décadent with its exultation in material excess and a life of refinement and pleasure.
 From the Decadent movement he learned the basic idea of a dandy, and his work is almost entirely focused on developing a philosophy in which the Dandy is the consummate human, surrounded by riches and elegance, theoretically above society, just as doomed to death and despair as they.